 Here are some signs that may help you to confirm that you’ve found your Soul Place:

 - If it’s a new place, you’ll feel a sense of familiarity.

-- Colors may look brighter, almost like a surrealist painting (this happened to me in my first encounter with my soul place).
+- Colors may look brighter, almost like a surrealist painting (this happened to me in my first encounter with my Soul Place).

 - You might intuitively sense that “you’re finally home and can rest now.”

-- You’ll feel a new sense of freedom and joy.
+- You’ll feel a sense of freedom.

-- You’ll feel introspective and will get to know yourself in deeper ways.
+- You’ll feel introspective and contemplative.

 - You’ll feel recharged and energized.

 - You feel expanded, less centered in the ego, and more connected with your deeper essence.

 Sometimes our Soul Places can also be imagined places within our minds.